We would love to hear from you. Click on the ‘Contact Us’ link to the right and choose your favorite way to reach-out!

 Structured Premium— a life insurance Premium Type that requires a specific premium amount to be paid, on a specified schedule.

-Subaccount— the investment portfolios offered in Variable Annuity contracts where premiums may be allocated.
+Subaccount— the investment portfolios offered in Variable Annuity and Variable Universal Life contracts where premiums may be allocated.

-Surrender Charge— a penalty imposed by the insurance company for withdrawing funds from an annuity prematurely; usually applies during the first 7 -10 years.
+Surrender Charge— a penalty imposed by the insurance company for withdrawing funds from an annuity or a life insurance contract prematurely; usually applies during the first 7 -10 years for annuities and applies during the first 9-20 years for life insurance.

 Surrender Charge Waiver— a feature on Fixed, Indexed, and Variable Annuities that permits the Annuitant to withdraw a portion of their annuity’s value, without Surrender Charges being imposed, in the event of certain triggers.
 Typical triggers providing a waiver of Surrender Charges include death, disability, nursing home confinement, terminal illness, and unemployment.